Careers At Teach For America

 If you haven’t received confirmation of your application submission, make sure your email address is correct in your application profile.
 Please also adjust your spam filters so that you receive communication from firstname.lastname@example.org.

-If your profile corresponds to the requirements of the job to which you applied, a member of our hiring team will contact you for an interview.
-We will also keep your resume on file for consideration for opportunities that may be a fit in the future.
+A member of our hiring team will contact you for an interview if your profile corresponds to the requirements of the job to which you applied.
+If you don't hear from us, we have determined that your profile is not aligned with the role's needs.
+We will keep your resume on file for consideration for opportunities that become open in the future.